Browse the Guide:

 COOKE, C. ERNEST.
 PAPERS, n.d.
 0.8 cu. ft.
 Playwright, artist, and professor of English at Virginia Intermont Institute in Bristol, Virginia, from 1930 to the 1960s.
 Papers consist of manuscript and typed plays he wrote, and his publication, A Tabulated Biographical History of English Literature Correlated With the History of World Culture.
 Ms94-008.

 "COOKING RECIPES" RECIPE BOOK. n.d.
 0.1 cu. ft.
 Recipe book containing hand-written recipes for soups, salads, puddings, cookies, cakes, icings, and biscuits.
 Date, location, and full author name remain unknown.
 From the book's appearance, one can surmise that it dates from around the 1930s.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Images available in PDF format.
 Ms2008-023.

 J. E. COOLEY [NEW YORK].
 ADVERTISING BROADSIDE, 1863.
 0.1 cu. ft.
 Single-page advertising flyer for J. E. Cooley, merchant, New York, NY, dated 1863.
 Flyer lists prices for a wide range of grocery items, including cheese, butter, fruits, grains, poultry and "sundries."
 Prices are handwritten alongside item listings.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2012-007.

 COOPER, BYRON NELSON (1912-1971).
 PAPERS, 1925-1971.
 9.0 cu. ft.
 Head of Virginia Polytechnic Institute's Department of Geological Sciences (1946-1971).
 Correspondence; writings; instructional, administrative and consulting files; research data; and photographs relating largely to Appalachian geology--particularly that of southwestern Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1973-004.
 Note: This collection is in off-site storage and requires 2-3 days notice for retrieval.
 Please contact Special Collections for more information.

 Part of IAWA Small Collections.
 Ms2000-028.

 COPENHAVER, JOHN KELLY COLLECTION, 1919-1921.
 0.2 cu. ft.
 John Kelly Copenhaver graduated from the Virginia Polytechnic Institute with a degree in Electrical Engineering in 1920.
 Collection includes leather bound commencement invitations and programs from 1919 and 1921, as well as a photograph from the reunion of the class of 1920.
 Pins and buttons from a VPI cadet uniform are also included.
-An EAD-encoded Finding aid is available in the Virginia Heritage database.
+An EAD-encoded Finding aid available online.
 Ms1969-006.

 CORBIN, S. WELLFORD.
 LETTER, 1865.
 0.1 cu. ft.
 Lieutenant in the Confederate States Navy during the Civil War.
 Captured by the Union forces in June 1864, during the Petersburg Assaults, and sent to the Officer's Prison at Fort Delaware, Delaware.
 Paroled in February 1865.
 Resident of Virginia; after the war he taught at the Virginia Military Institute and was a Virginia state senator.
 Letter written, January 29, 1865, to Mrs. Emily S. Brune of Baltimore, Maryland, from Corbin as a prisoner of war at Fort Delaware.
 Thanks her for the Christmas gifts and mentions several mutual friends in Charlottesville and Richmond, Virginia.
 Ms89-063.